wolfoxonly/scn/scn.si4project/Backup/README(954).md

 Setup
 ---------
-Configuring the github-merge tool for the Starchain repository is done in the following way:
+Configuring the github-merge tool for the StarChain repository is done in the following way:

-    git config githubmerge.repository Starchain/Starchain
+    git config githubmerge.repository StarChain/StarChain
     git config githubmerge.testcmd "make -j4 check" (adapt to whatever you want to use for testing) git config --global user.signingkey mykeyid (if you want to GPG sign)

 optimize-pngs.py
 ================

-A script to optimize png files in the Starchain repository (requires pngcrush).
+A script to optimize png files in the StarChain repository (requires pngcrush).

 security-check.py and test-security-check.py